 For homeowners with a mortgage or reverse mortgage, funding covers the full past-due amount owed to their lender, up to a maximum of $80,000 per household.
 Homeowners who are delinquent by more than $80,000 at the time they submit their application would not be eligible for assistance.

 For homeowners who pay their property taxes directly to their county, grants fund the past-due amount that is owed to their county tax collector, up to $20,000 per household.

 The assistance provided through the California Mortgage Relief Program is not a loan and does not need to be paid back.
-Homeowners receiving these one-time grants should talk with a tax professional about any impact this may have on their income taxes.
+Homeowners receiving these grants should talk with a tax professional about any impact this may have on their income taxes.

 Am I still eligible if I already received COVID-19-related government assistance?

 The California Mortgage Relief Program is open to homeowners even if they have received government assistance from other COVID-19 programs, such as the CARES Act, Consolidated Appropriations Act of 2021 or the American Rescue Plan act.

 However, households where the mortgage holder(s) or anyone else living at the property has received or been approved to receive Emergency Rental Assistance Program funds for the property, either from the state or a local government, are not eligible for the Mortgage Relief Program.

 How do I find out what my AMI (Area Median Income) is?

 You can find out if you meet income requirements by using the AMI calculator found on the home page of the California Mortgage Relief Program website.
 Homeowners are eligible for assistance from the program if their household income is at or below the county income limit (150% of their county’s AMI, based on federal limits set for this program).
 The AMI varies by county and household size.